opentelekomcloud-docs/cloud-container-engine/umn/source/permissions_management/namespace_permissions_kubernetes_rbac-based.rst

-   csi-disk-topology   everest-csi-provisioner         Delete          WaitForFirstConsumer   true                   75d csi-nas             everest-csi-provisioner         Delete          Immediate              true                   75d csi-obs             everest-csi-provisioner         Delete          Immediate              false                  75d csi-sfsturbo        everest-csi-provisioner         Delete          Immediate              true                   75d
+   csi-disk-topology   everest-csi-provisioner         Delete          WaitForFirstConsumer   true                   75d csi-nas             everest-csi-provisioner         Delete          Immediate              true                   75d csi-obs             everest-csi-provisioner         Delete          Immediate              false                  75d

 Example: Assigning All Namespace Permissions (admin)
 ----------------------------------------------------

-The admin role contains all permissions on a namespace.
-You can assign permissions to users to access one or multiple namespaces.
+**admin** has all permissions on namespaces.
+You can grant this role to a user or user group to manage one or all namespaces.

 In the following example kubectl output, a RoleBinding has been created, the admin role is bound to the user group **cce-role-group**, and the target namespace is the default namespace.